Session Expired

 Rule 19(a) / Re-referred to Rules Committee

-Bill Sponsors
+Bill Sponsors (showing 5 of 21)

-Name Role District
+Name Role

 Compliance Checklist

-Who: Any person or entity creating advertisements.
+Who: Any person or entity advertising goods or services

-Who: Advertisers using synthetic media.
+Who: Advertisers using synthetic media

 Full Legal Analysis